lokingdav/jodi/README.md

 - The code repository contains the source code for setting up
     - Jodi Evaluators (EV) and Message Stores (MS) on the cloud
-    - ATIS OOB STIR/SHAKEN CPSes on the cloud
+    - OOB STIR/SHAKEN CPSes on the cloud
     - Jodi and OOB STIR/SHAKEN proxy on the providers infrastructure
 - All of the components are Dockerized for easy and scalable deployment